 Lori J. Perlman has over 27 years of experience providing legal advice and services to individuals and fiduciaries, primarily in connection with estate conflict resolution and Surrogate’s Court proceedings.
 Throughout her career, Lori has helped families resolve estate related disputes, sometimes through negotiations, other times through litigation where negotiation fails.
-She has also negotiated and drafted contested marital agreements, complex Wills and Trusts, including Special Needs Trusts, and has provided counsel to other law firms that required specialized knowledge of Surrogate’s Court procedure.
+She has also negotiated and drafted contested marital agreements (prenuptial and post-nuptial agreements), complex Wills and Trusts, including Special Needs Trusts, and has provided counsel to other law firms that required specialized knowledge of Surrogate’s Court procedure.

 Lori began her career as an attorney in the Private Clients Group at White & Case in New York, serving as the liaison between the Litigation Department and the Private Clients Group.
 Lori left White & Case to join the staff of the New York County Surrogate’s Court as a Court Attorney Referee, where she supervised settlement conferences and presided over fact-finding hearings.
 Lori was later an attorney in the Trust & Estates departments of Graubard, Mollen & Miller, and Brauner Baron Rosenweig & Klein (now a part of Windels Marx, Lane & Mittendorf), both in New York City, and The Law Offices of Hugh Janow in Pearl River, New York.